 General Information: The vehicle plates allow the identification of the vehicle the plates are attached to.
 In Ontario Licence plates are issued to individuals or Corporations and they cannot be transferred to anyone else except in special circumstances.
-More about transfer of plates by clicking here.

 Types of Licence Plates issued in Ontario: Passenger, Commercial, Trailer, Bus, School Bus, Motorcycle, Dealer, Diplomatic, Farm, Off Road Vehicle and Snowmobile.